Information Design for Congested Social Services: Optimal Need-Based Persuasion: Mechanism Comparisons

 \section{Mechanism Comparisons}

-Having characterized the structure of Pareto-dominant signaling mechanisms, in this section, we compare such mechanisms against various benchmarks in two different settings.
-First, in Section~\ref{sec:homogeneous}, we consider the homogeneous setting where all users have type $\low$, i.e., $\lambda_\high = 0$.\footnote{The homogeneous setting where all users have type $\high$ is uninteresting from the point of design, as all users join the queue regardless of their information due to no viable outside option.} Then, in Section~\ref{sec:heterogeneous}, we consider the heterogeneous setting with both types of users present.
-As we discuss below, the two settings exhibit striking contrast in the effectiveness of signaling mechanisms for welfare improvement.
+Having characterized the structure of Pareto-efficient signaling mechanisms, we compare such mechanisms against various benchmarks in two different settings.
+First, in Section~\ref{sec:homogeneous}, we consider the homogeneous setting where all users have $\low$-type, i.e., $\lambda_\high = 0$.\footnote{The homogeneous setting where all users are $\high$-type is uninteresting from the point of design, as all users join the queue regardless of their information due to no viable outside option.} Then, in Section~\ref{sec:heterogeneous}, we consider the heterogeneous setting with both types of users present.
+As we discuss below, the two settings exhibit striking contrast in the effectiveness of signaling mechanisms for welfare improvement.\vmcomment{to do: shorten by a word or two to save a line. }

 In light of Theorems~\ref{thm:threshold-signaling-mechanism}~and~\ref{thm:threshold-admission-rule}, for ease of presentation, we use the following simplified notations for a threshold policy: For $x \in \reals_{+}$, the threshold policy $x$ is an admission policy that gives rise to a steady state distribution $\pi_x \in \Pidb$ that has a threshold structure, as defined in Definition~\ref{def:threshold-structure}, with threshold $x$.
 For such a policy, with a slight abuse of notation, for $i \in \{\low, \high\}$ we denote $W_i(\pi_x)$ simply by $W_i(x)$.
 We do the same for $J(\pi_x)$ and $L(\pi_x)$.